Catherine Day (civil servant): Governance roles

-Day chaired the Governing Body of University College Cork from 2015 until January 2019.
-Since September 2017 she has chaired the Board of Trustees of the Chester Beatty Library in Dublin which is a government appointment.
+Day chaired the governing body of University College Cork from 2015 until January 2019.
+Since September 2017 she has chaired the board of trustees of the Chester Beatty Library in Dublin which is a government appointment.
 She is on the board of European Movement Ireland and the Institute of International and European Affairs.
 She is a member of the Royal Irish Academy.

-From 2017 - 2019, Day chaired an independent review group on the role of voluntary organisations in publicly funded health services in Ireland.
+From 2017 to 2019, Day chaired an independent review group on the role of voluntary organisations in publicly funded health services in Ireland.

 In October 2019, Day was appointed chair of the Irish Citizens' Assembly on Gender Equality.

-In December 2019 Day was appointed Chair of the Expert Group on Direct Provision.
+In December 2019 Day was appointed chair of the Expert Group on Direct Provision.